Kotti/kotti_user_manual/docs/editing_content/contents_view.rst

   for publication.
 When ready to publish, you will want to change the state of all nested items to Public, but it would be laborious to visit the items individually, even with the aid of the Contents view.
 This is where the recursive setting helps.
-Set it to apply the state change recursively, and all of the car info content will instantly be made public.
+You would visit the main "Cars" document, and apply the state change recursively, and all of the car info content will instantly be made public.

+..
+Note:: It is a good habit, when doing large state changes, especially when
+          you publish a slug of content, to log out of the site, then browse around checking things, to check for missed or unintended actions.

 Move Up and Move Down
 ---------------------

   Move Up and Move Down are used to walk a content item up or down in the list.
   This changes the position of the item in the list, but also in the navigation views.
 For top-level items -- the ones under the home page (or can be called front page, landing page, etc.) -- changing the order in the Contents view will change the order in the horizontal menu of main items in the header.
-Deeper within the content nesting of the website, ordering is only apparent in the Contents view itself, or in the site-wide Navigation view.
+  Deeper within the content nesting of the website, ordering is apparent in the Contents view itself, or in the site-wide Navigation view, or in list-style or tree-style custom navigation menus.

 Show and Hide
 -------------